-- > The general idea was proposed by Y. Derbenev in 1980. - A scheme based on using FEL as an amplifier was proposed by V. N. Litvinenko in 2007. - > Unproven yet: a proof-of-principle experiment is undergoing in BNL to test the CeC
+- The general idea was proposed by Y. Derbenev in 1980. - > A scheme based on using FEL as an amplifier was proposed by V. N. Litvinenko in 2007. - > A scheme based on Chicane based microbunching amplifier was proposed by D. Ratner in 2013. - > A scheme based on Plasma-cascade amplifier was proposed by V.N.
+Litvinenko in 2018. - > Unproven yet: a proof-of-principle experiment is undergoing in BNL to test the CeC concept.

-Each ion imprint a density bump in the electron, (~pickup session of stochastic cooling) Each delta-like density bump generates a wave-packets with width of the FEL coherent length, i.e. the sample length (~amplifier in SC) Each ion gets a kick determined by itself and by its neighbours in the sample. (~kicker in SC)
+Each ion imprint a density bump in the electron, (~pickup session of stochastic cooling)

+Each delta-like density bump generates a wave-packets with width of the FEL coherent length, i.e. the sample length (~amplifier in SC) Each ion gets a kick determined by itself and by its neighbours in the sample. (~kicker in SC)